Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Methodology

 \subsection{Dual Self-Awareness Framework}

-Almost all value decomposition methods follow the IGM assumption, which means that the optimal joint policy is consistent with the optimal individual policy.
+Almost all value decomposition methods follow the IGM assumption, which means that the optimal joint policy is consistent with optimal individual policies.
 According to IGM, the agent only needs to follow the greedy policy during decentralized execution to cater to the optimal joint policy.
-Once the IGM assumption is violated, the agent cannot select the action that maximizes the joint state-action value based solely on its own local observations.
-Consequently, the goal of the IGM-free value decomposition method is as follows:
+Once the IGM assumption is violated, agents cannot select actions that maximize the joint state-action value based solely on local observations.
+Consequently, the objective of the IGM-free value decomposition method is as follows:

 where $\boldsymbol{u}=\{u^1, \dots,u^n\}$ and $u^a\sim \pi_a(\tau^a)$.
 Without the IGM assumption, \equationautorefname~\eqref{eq:original_object} is NP-hard because it cannot be solved and verified in polynomial time~\cite{Hochbaum1996ApproximationAF}.
-Therefore, in our proposed dual self-awareness framework, each agent has an additional policy network to assist the value function network participating in the credit assignment to find the action corresponding to the optimal joint policy.
-Inspired by the dual self-awareness theory in psychology, we named the two networks contained in each agent as ego policy model and alter ego value function model respectively. \figureautorefname~\ref{fig:framework} depicts the dual self-awareness framework.
+Therefore, in our proposed dual self-awareness framework, each agent has an additional policy network to assist the value function network to find the action corresponding to the optimal joint policy.
+Inspired by the dual self-awareness theory in psychology, we named these two networks contained in each agent as \emph{ego policy model} and \emph{alter ego value function model}, respectively. \figureautorefname~\ref{fig:framework} depicts the dual self-awareness framework.
 Note that the IGM-free mixing network refers to the mixing network obtained by removing structural constraints.
-For example, the IGM-free QMIX variant no longer imposes a non-negative constraint on the parameters of the mixing network.\looseness=-1
+For instance, the IGM-free QMIX variant does not impose a non-negative constraint on the parameters of the mixing network.\looseness=-1